Misdemeanors

 A misdemeanor will stay on your record for the rest of your life unless you successfully petition for expungement.
 There is no preset “expiration date” for misdemeanor crimes.
 Even though misdemeanor offenses are less severe than felonies, they are still serious breaches in the eyes of the law.
 Even though they will stay on your record for the rest of your life, certain background checks will not detect them because, under certain circumstances, they only go back a certain number of years.
 Depending on the salary of the job that you are applying to, the type of job a misdemeanor from a decade ago may not even show up on the background check.
 The best way to deal with this is to get your misdemeanor expunged.
 Your chances of getting your record expunged will vary depending on many factors, including your state of residence, the amount of time since the conviction, the misdemeanor you are trying to expunge, and whether you have any other criminal activity on your record.

-Contact Our Baltimore Misdemeanor Attorney Today
+Get Legal Help from Our Baltimore Misdemeanor Attorney

 Depending on the specifics of the charge, your life could be seriously upended by extended jail time and hefty fines.
 Add to that a criminal record that could result in the loss of a professional license and make future employment, housing, and educational aid difficult or land you with immigration difficulties if you are a non-citizen; you need to fight back with a strong defense.
 Our firm has the experience, skills, and determination to help you in such a crisis.
 Put experience and a strong track record of competence on your side.